-We pride our selves on being clear in the survey stage to ensure there are no hidden costs, if you require additional work we will give you a quote for that work before carrying it out as normal.
-Sometimes ideas change and we need to charge for any additional materials or labor.
+We pride our selves on being clear in the survey stage to ensure there are no hidden costs, if you require additional work we will give you a quote for that work before carrying it out.
+Sometimes ideas change and we need to charge for any additional materials or labour.

-No. We usually only need access to water which most properties have.
+No. We usually only need access to water which most properties have outside.
 Lots of our customers go on holiday while we complete the work.

-Its important to have a process and follow it to avoid surprises and ensure quality.
-Please read more about our process here. https://www.cambridge-landscaper.co.uk/ourprocess/
+It's important to have a process and follow it to avoid surprises and ensure quality.
+Please read more about our process. here

 We ensure that we survey correctly which prevents any issues.
 We only do what we say we can do within our capabilities.
 When things do go wrong we ensure that we rectify these.
-We do not cut corners as we only take on the projects that have been surveyed correctly and appropriate quotes have been agreed.
+We do not cut corners as we only take on the projects that have been surveyed correctly and appropriate quotes agreed.
 We give honest feedback during the design and planning stages.
 We never pressure a client for money other than agreed in the payment schedule.
-We will never raise the final invoice until we have agreement that the work is to standard by our team and the client.
+We will never raise the final invoice until we have agreement, between our team and the client, that the work is to standard

 A survey gets down to the nitty gritty and consists of creating a base plan drawing that deals with exact measurements, elevations, material choices and any other potential details that may arise.
 We don't conduct this until you have accepted our quote.

-Yes we have great nurseries on hand to provide value plants, trees and shrubs at great value and can design beautiful beds that will grow into its self.
-Depending on your interest whether it be color, smell, wildlife or low maintenance we can help you achieve a beautiful bed.
+Yes we have great nurseries on hand to provide value plants, trees and shrubs at great value and can design beautiful beds that will grow into themselves.
+Depending on your interest, whether it be colour, smell, wildlife or low maintenance we can help you achieve a beautiful bed.
 We work with a soft landscaper also who performs site visits at a nominal fee to discuss options and preferences and produces a proposed scheme.

 We produce stylised gardens based on your requirements, and the style of the property and location.
 These may range from roof terrace design, contemporary garden design, modern garden design, classic gardens, traditional garden design, formal gardens, wild gardens and more.
 Please refer to our Portfolio for examples of our work across a broad range of garden styles.

-There are lots to think about and if you are struggling or want the eye of a garden expert cast over your outdoor space a garden designer can lead you through the jungle!
+There is a lot to think about and, if you are struggling or want the eye of a garden expert cast over your outdoor space, a garden designer can lead you through the jungle!
 Here are some top tips.
-Do a Pintrest board to pull together ideas of gardens that you have seen that you like Discover what it is that you want to use your garden for.
-Is it for entertaining, relaxing, or for kids to play in?
+Do a Pinterest board to pull together ideas of gardens that you have seen that you like Discover what it is that you want to use your garden for. is it for entertaining, relaxing, or for kids to play in?
 Be realistic about what will fit into your garden.
 If you've got a hectic lifestyle keep it simple.
 Simplicity is the key!
 Get rid of clutter.
 Stick with a couple of good natural materials--Old York stone works well in traditional gardens, while contemporary styles could make use of natural hardwood.
 If in doubt throw it out Strike the right balance-ignoring the natural elements can leave some gardens looking cold and lifeless.
 Don't just pick a design that looks good in a brochure -- it may not work for you, as every garden is individual.

-During the project we encourange you to come out and speak to the team leader and team members.
+During the project we encourage you to come out and speak to the team leader and team members.
 We set up the whatís app groups for this purpose also as many clients are at work and itís simply easier to communicate.
 I will suggest any layout ideas early or live even, and related costs.
 We are client orientated, and want you to be happy with the outcome.
 If there are any issues please communicate with us and we are happy to discuss additional changes and ideas.
-A garden is like a blank canvass and creativity is important and most of out projects change as they go.
+A garden is like a blank canvas, creativity is important and most of our projects change as they go.
 Any changes, as per our terms and conditions must be quoted with a change order added to the quote and the quote authorised in writing.

-Simply as much or as little as you want to.
+Simply as much or as little as you want to do.
 If you want to come out and help please do, you will enjoy working in our team, in terms of parking, deliveries, lorries and other plant equipment arriving we take care of all aspects of the project.